The History of Banting and Best at U of T

 The medical discovery made at a U of T academic lab that was turned into an innovation continues to save millions of lives around the world by coming full-circle to contribute directly to academic researchers on campus.

-The Banting building was built on its current site in 1930 to recognize Frederick Banting’s part in the discovery of insulin in a nearby building nine years prior.
+The Banting Institute was built on its current site in 1930 to recognize Frederick Banting’s part in the discovery of insulin in a nearby building nine years prior.

 The symmetrical red brick-clad building is six storeys tall and features a handsome entrance and lobby.
 Many rooms have been renovated since Time magazine covered the opening of this “splendidly-equipped” building.
 Some pieces of the elegant original furniture remain in a number of rooms.

-The Banting building is appropriately connected to the adjacent Best building, named for Banting’s student and insulin co-discoverer Charles Best, by an above ground walkway on the fifth floor as well as an underground passage.
+The Banting Institute is appropriately connected to the adjacent Best Institute, named for Banting’s student and insulin co-discoverer Charles Best, by an above ground walkway on the fifth floor as well as an underground passage.